ministryofjustice/moj-frontend/docs/components/notification-badge.md

 - the task is urgent or important
 - some users do not log in very often

-Carry out research to find out if it will be helpful.
+Carry out research to find out if this will be helpful.

 {% endtab %}